avaneev/prvhash/README.md

 function, does not work with numbers in a common sense: it works with [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)), or random sequences of bits.
 The current "expression" of system's overall internal entropy - the `Seed` - gets multiplied ("smeared") by a supportive variable - `lcg`, - which is also a random value.
+As a result, a new random value is produced which represents two independent random variables (in lower and higher parts of the register), a sort of "entropy stream sub-division" happens.
 This result is then bit-reversed, and is accumulated in the `Hash`.
 The `lcg` variable accumulates the result with bit-inversion.
 The `Seed` is then updated with a mix of the bit-reversed multiplication result, previous `lcg`'s value (that includes the message input), and the hashword produced on previous rounds.
-The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal entropy;
-message's distribution becomes irrelevant.
-Both the accumulation of the multiplication result and mixing of its bit-reversed and original version produce a uniformly-distributed value.
+The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal entropy; message's distribution becomes irrelevant.
+Both the accumulation of the multiplication result and mixing of its bit-reversed and original version produce a uniformly-distributed value in the corresponding variables; a sort of "de-sub-division" happens.

 The three instructions - `Seed ^= lcg`, `Seed *= lcg - ~lcg`, `lcg += ~Seed` -
 represent an "ideal" bit-shuffler: this construct represents a "bivariable